Advance decisions to refuse medical treatment can be made by people over 18.

 They will come into operation if at the material time the person lacks capacity, and they must be directly relevant to current circumstances.

-Advance decisions cannot refuse basic care, they are not valid if the person is capable of withdrawing the decision, or there is a subsequent Lasting Power of Attorney relating to eh same treatment, or the person has acted in a way inconsistent with that decision.
+Advance decisions cannot refuse basic care.
+They are not valid if the person is capable of withdrawing the decision, or there is a subsequent Lasting Power of Attorney relating to the same treatment, or the person has acted in a way inconsistent with that decision.